liyansong2018/ReverseWidget/README.md

 ## Convenient Tool

-If you are a lucky dog and Windows user, you can use the out-of-the-box version directly.
+**If you are a lucky dog and Windows user**, you can use the out-of-the-box version directly.
 See [Releases](https://github.com/liyansong2018/ReverseWidget/releases)

 This is a software written in my spare time.
 There may be some bugs which will be improved.
 Please understand.